 Who should own product positioning?
 Product or marketing?
-Product positioning is a key element of product management.
-Positioning documents will define your product category, the problems it solves and the personas it serves.
+Positioning is a key element of product management.
+Positioning documents will define your product category, the problems it solves, and the personas it serves.

 Whenever I work with a new team, I always begin with roles and responsibilities.
 Who owns what?

 Lately, I’ve been thinking and talking about a new binary model for role definition: Product leaders (that is, product managers and product marketing managers) own problems; development and marketing teams own solutions.

 So how does this model impact product positioning?
 A product’s position is what it does and for whom.
 It defines a unique place in the buyer’s mind.
 It defines the product in the context of the problem.
 A positioning document contains the who and what.
 And why this product is better than alternatives.

 Marketing then leverages this foundational document to create solutions: campaigns, sales tools, web pages, and so on.
 It turns positioning into messaging.
 Positioning is what we’ll say; the messaging is how we’ll say it.
 In general, marketing owns messaging while the product leader owns positioning.